What are the future trends of Software Development?

 Recently we opened up several C# .Net roles, from junior to principal level, in a selection of high performing Irish Software companies

 Apart from that, here are some languages that are changing how programmers tell computers what to do and how the world has been using them:

-R is another Big data language that is used for statistical computing and graphics.
+- R is another Big data language that is used for statistical computing and graphics.
 One of R’s strengths is the ease with which well-designed publication-quality plots can be produced, including mathematical symbols.
-It is available as Free Software.
+It's available as Free Software.